Top 10 Felting Kits for Halloween

 This is a fun and very creepy Halloween craft project that involves a bit of patience; but they look fantastic when they are done.
 This project uses pipecleaners or wires for legs, which can be posed to create stop motion animation videos!

 Check out the Magic Trout Imaginarium's Needle Felted Spider Tutorial

 Needle felted Pumpkins or Jack O 'lanterns are a simple and fun needle felting projects that can used be to decorate your house or classroom for Halloween!
 A simple pumpkin or Jack O’Lantern involves only a few steps and colors of wool roving.
 If you like add a face to your pumpkin project, you can use some special ‘tools’ like a bbq skewer to roll your wool around to create eyelids, lips and noses for you pumpkin or other needle felting projects.
 We couldn't get around to making a tutorial for this project but we've added one to our Magic Trout Imaginarium Halloween Pinterest Board for you.
 This project takes 1 -3 hours depending on your patience and passion!

-Every year, the Magic Trout Imaginarium is involved in mask making Halloween craft workshops for Halloween events around Canada.
+Every year, the Magic Trout Imaginarium teaches mask making Halloween workshops for events.
 From animals to skulls to super heroes, you can create nearly any type of mask using a sheet of flat wool(from a dollarstore or fabric store) and some colored wool roving!
 This project takes approximately 2 hours and it easy for beginners.

 (Mask created by @randomactsofmaking in the Creatures of Trout Lake workshop, )

 Felted headbands and headpieces and are popular for DIY Halloween costumes and are simple to make using basic needle felting or wet felting techniques.